shigen-StoneRoot/FFPN/pretraining datasets/readme.md

 ## pretraining datasets
 Due to upload size limitations, we are unable to upload all the pretraining data (~200G) here.

-ALL the pretraining data will be open source in a non-anonymized manner after the double blind review procedure.
+All the pretraining data will be open source at https://pan.baidu.com/s/11klozQG0UAawM_0TU8UdUw?pwd=gz11

+password：gz11

 Instead, you can re-preprocess the pretraining data by the following steps: